 Transformation in SA sport is a point of contention, particularly when our national teams don’t perform.
 Motorsport, despite attempts in the early 2000s, has been one of the slower codes to include competitors of colour.
 That’s why it will be a historic day in local racing when an all-black team takes to the grid of the 2021 Kyalami 9 Hour.

-The first all-black team tackling the famous race will consist of Xolile Letlaka, Tschops Sipuka and Philip Kekana.
-The trio of local drivers will take on the best GT3 racers in the world behind the wheel of a Lamborghini Huracan GT3 Evo.
-While the Kyalami 9 Hour is the final round of the Intercontinental GT Championship several local drivers will be competing in the ‘national class” also in GT3-spec machines.
+The first all-black driving team will tackle the famous race this weekend.
+The teammates are Xolile Letlaka, Tschops Sipuka and Philip Kekana.
+This trio will take on the best GT3 racers in the world behind the wheel of a Lamborghini Huracan GT3 Evo.
+While the Kyalami 9 Hour forms part of Intercontinental GT Championship several local drivers will be competing in the ‘national class” also in GT3-spec machines.

 Tschops Sipuka is a well-known personality in the SA racing scene.
 He won the Polo Cup title in 2002 and 2003 before progressing into production cars in a factory-backed Audi.
 The 43-year old Sipuka raced a Mercedes Supertruck and tested an Indy Lights single-seater during his racing career.